appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 <dd>

-Enables you to select a font style for the widget, such as bold or italic.
-Additionally, the font style can be programmatically modified using JavaScript functions.
+Allows you to choose a font style for the widget, including options like bold or italic.
+When JS is enabled, you can dynamically modify the font style using JavaScript functions.

 </dd>